-Architect Vance Nolan insists they should sit tight and wait for rescue.
+Vance insists they wait for rescue.
 Developer Tony Dean wants to strike out into the darkness.
-And single mom Danielle Clement, desperate to protect her young son, Simeon, struggles to hold their motley band together.
+And single-mom Danielle Clement, obligated to each man and desperate to protect her young son, Simeon, isn’t sure which one is wiser.

-In this watery world where everyone's secrets will eventually come to light, salvation may mean more than just getting out alive.
+In this watery world, everyone’s secrets will eventually come to light.
+And deliverance may mean more than just getting out alive.